Aiding or Abetting Charges in Las Vegas

 Common Examples of Aiding and Abetting

-You can be charged with aiding and abetting even if your level of participation would not be a criminal offense without the actual committed crime.
+You can be charged with aiding and abetting even if your level of participation would not be a criminal offense without the actually committed crime.

 Some common examples of aiding and abetting are:

 - Keeping a lookout while someone else engages in a crime;